William B. Caldwell III: Military career

 Commissioned as second lieutenant in the infantry in 1948, Caldwell attended ground general school at Fort Riley, Kansas and the Infantry School at Fort Benning in Columbus, Georgia.
-While in Columbus, he met his future wife Tudy Dismuke.
-Soon after their marriage, Second Lieutenant Caldwell was assigned to the 1st Battalion, 34th Infantry Regiment, 24th Infantry Division, which served as a Japanese occupation force on Kyushu.
+Second Lieutenant Caldwell was assigned to the 1st Battalion, 34th Infantry Regiment, 24th Infantry Division, which served as a Japanese occupation force on Kyushu.
 His unit was later deployed to Korea and was one of the first U.S. combat troops there.
 For heroism and gallantry in the Korean War, he was awarded two Silver Stars and a Bronze Star with Valor.

 After the Korean War, Caldwell served in a variety of command staff positions in the United States and Europe.
 In 1954, Caldwell served as Operations Officer for the 1st Infantry Division in Germany and in Fort Riley, Kansas.
 As he departed Fort Riley, his efficiency report highlighted that he is "...a positive and incisive thinker and meticulous planner... natural leader... possesses a well-developed sense of humor, tact and diplomacy."

 COL Caldwell commanded the Second Regiment of the U.S. Cadet Corps.

 Caldwell served at West Point twice during his career.
 First, as a tactical officer in 1960 and again as the commander of the Second Regiment of the U.S. Cadet Corps from 1968 to 1969.
 Caldwell loved West Point and imparted his tactical knowledge, dedication to the Army, and his leadership philosophy to the Corps of Cadets.

 During the Vietnam War, he served as a brigade commander for the 1st Brigade, 1st Infantry Division.

 When his brigade was under assault, Colonel Caldwell directed a counter-assault and was awarded his third Silver Star and the Distinguished Flying Cross.
 After brigade command, he remained in Vietnam and served as a senior military advisor at the Civil Operations Development Center, III Corps.